CABLE RAILWAYS: THEIR HISTORY, AND USE IN AMERICA

 In selecting the engine for working this line two important points had to be taken into consideration, first, that they should have a most sensitive automatic cut- off valve gear ; and second, that they should be powerful enough to do the work of an extension two miles long.
 The nature of the work on cable tramways varies so much and so quickly that within an incredibly short space of time the engines may be seen both working hard and hauled around by the load.
 The engines chosen were a pair of high-pressure horizontals, with cylinders 14 by 28 inches, built by Messrs.
 Graf ton & Co., of Cannon Street.
 They are fitted with Collmann's patent valve gear, which the author considers a very good one for the purpose, and he is thoroughly satisfied with the way these engines have always done their work, the valve gear being so effective that the brake arranged to act on the fly wheel is never called into play.
 The engines can be disconnected and worked separately when required.

 On the engine shaft is fixed a cast iron helical toothed pinion which gears into a larger cast-iron wheel keyed on a countershaft, which also carries the grip pulley.
 It is this pulley which does all the work of hauling in the cable from the road.
-The jaws are of a long V shape, and can be adjusted by thinning down or packing up the wood bolted between the segment castings which form the jaws.
+The jaws are of a long V shape, as shown in Fig. 5, and can be adjusted by thinning down or packing up the wood bolted between the segment castings which form the jaws.
 Although the author considers this class of pulley gives the cable a rather severe pinch, he is satisfied it releases the cable freely, which is a great point in its favor, especially when used as at Highgate.
 These pulleys were made by Grant, Ritchie & Co., of Kilnnrnock.
 Immediately in front of the grip pulley, and in line between it and the pulleys, is the arrangement for taking up the slack of the cable, which is something considerable when new or freshly spiced.
 Changes in the atmosphere will also affect the lengths of the cable.
 This tak- ing-up arrangement consists of two long rolled joists laid parallel to each other, 18 inches apart and a little above the floor level.
 On the top flanges of these joists are mounted two 8 feet pulleys, the shaft of the one nearest to the grip pulley turning in journals forming part of a horseshoe shaped casting, which is arranged to be moved either way along the tops of the joists by suitable screw gearing.
 The front pulley is fixed on a shaft which turns in journals bolted firmly to the flanges of the joists.
 This latter pulley can be moved forward from time to time and bolted down as before, the operation being repeated as often as the stretching of the cable has exceeded the capability of the sliding pulley to take it up.

 The boilers for supplying the engines are those known as the Babcock & Wilcox sectional type, with water tubes, and are worked up to 100 Ibs. pressure.
 This class of boiler is being used very much in the States on cable tramways.
 For feeding the boilers, a small vertical donkey pump and an exhaust injector have been provided, the latter delivering the water into the boilers at a temperature of about 180° Fahr.

 The author having thus far briefly described all the places and machinery through and over which the cable has to work, he now proposes to make one round trip with it, and point out its travel.
 The speed of the cable is six miles per hour.
-Starting from the top of the grip pulley, the cable makes one half turn, and passes to the farthest and fixed pulley on the taking-up gear; it there makes one half turn, and comes to the top, and passes over the pulley in the horseshoe casting, where it is again sent down and straight off to the bottom of the left-hand pulley, which directs it up to the large pulley set in line with the tube in the road, whence it is sent on its way down the hill supported on pulleys.
+Starting from the top of the grip pulley, A, Fig. 3, the cable makes one half turn, and passes to the farthest and fixed pulley on the taking-up gear; it there makes one half turn, and comes to the top, and passes over the pulley in the horseshoe casting, where it is again sent down and straight off to the bottom of the left-hand pulley, which directs it up to the large pulley set in line with the tube in the road, whence it is sent on its way down the hill supported on pulleys.
 On nearing the bottom of the hill the tube is not led straight into the lower pit, but is carried round between the tracks of the first turn-out.
 The cable leaves the tube at this point, and passes through 10-inch pipes into the lower pit, and on to the horizontal pulley, which directs it into the up-hill tube, in passing through which it is supported in the same manner as in the down-hill tube.
 Upon reaching the upper terminal pit, the cable passes the first pulley on to the top and over the second, around which it makes a three-quarter turn, and is sent up to the top of the first pulley, which is slightly canted to return it into the tube, close to the up-hill portion of the cable ; from it tbe cable passes down the hill until it reaches the pulleys, where it is deflected downwards and into the engine-room, where it rises gently until it again reaches the grip pulley from which it started.
 The long length of cable which passes, in sight, through the engine-room, enables any fracture of a wire to be quickly detected, which can be remedied at once or at night as the importance of it demands.
 The cable used is 8,200 ft. long, and is 3 inches in circumference.
 It is made up of 114 crucible steel wires of No. 16 wire gauge, and formed into six strands wrapped around a hempen core.
 The guaranteed tensile strain of this cable was 80 tons to the sectional square inch.
-The gripper is made of cast steel, and consists of two principal parts, one of which is in the same piece with the lower and movable jaw, and the other with the upper and fixed jaw.
-The wedge shown, in being forced into or withdrawn from a shoe, raises or lowers the casting holding the lower jaw.
-The cable is thus seized firmly or slightly or allowed to run through the jaws, as it may be required that the cars should travel full speed, slow, or stand still ; and by opening the jaws wide the cable automatically leaves the gripper.
-The jaws are lined with soft pieces of cast iron, which can be easily and quickly removed and replaced.
-Two grippers are fitted to each car, one on each end.

 The grippers have hold of the cable whilst descending as well as in ascending the hill, and only release it at the termini and in passing the pulleys in front of the engine-room.
 At the latter place, as the cars slowly near the pulley, the drivers open their grippers wide, and the cable automatically leaves the jaws.
 The cars then descend by gravitation along the few feet of deviated track, the object of which is to take the grippers past and clear of the pulleys.
 On the cars again reaching the straight track, the cable automatically slides into the jaws of the grippers left open to receive it, and the drivers have only to screw up their grippers. when the cars are again carried on at the speed of the cable.